Skip to main content

 About

-CURE - A Hospital Simulator is a multiplayer action game.
+CURE - A Hospital Simulator is a single player and multiplayer survival shooter game with economy and post-apocalyptic themes.
 It was developed by Sentinel Games and was released on November 20, 2025.
 It received positive reviews from players.

 CURE: A Hospital Simulator amidst the apocalypseCURE is a co-op sim game that puts you in charge of a nighttime emergency room in a small town called Mercy, amidst a strange outbreak.
 You and your crew are the last stand, both saving lives and repelling the undead.
 This isn't a chill sim: It's a game of fast-paced, high-stakes emergency care mixed with the strategic elements of hospital resource…